cvdabbeele/cloudOneOnAWS/README.md

 `The connection to the server localhost:8080 was refused - did you specify the right host or port?`

-Verify your AWS_PROJECT variable.
+Verify your C1PROJECT variable.
 It may only contain **lowercase and trailing numbers**, but :

 - no uppercase
 - no " - "